zonika/gucci/README.md

 # Todo

-Get that snake in there! (it's a video being displayed on another canvas element, shouldn't be too hard.)
+Get that snake and the butterfly in there! (it's a video being displayed on another canvas element, shouldn't be too hard.)

 # Contributing